lamg/pmproxy/pmproxy.md

 - manager
   - add
     - params: secret, type, name, args
-    - spec: adds a manager if secret is from an administrator with the type, name and interpreting the specific args
+    - spec: adds a manager if secret is from an administrator with the type, name and interpreting the specific args.
+Adding a rule requires some preprocessing because the rule inside a command doesn't have a direct reference to the value needed by simpleRule.Spec for giving the correct result.
     - types:
       - sm: SessionMng
         - params: Active Directory (AD) address, AD user, AD password, administrators list